Zanderthegreat12/UW-Roomie/README.md

   2. Frontend - contains the layout and design of the UW-Roomie app which the user sees when they open up and use the app.
   3. reports - stores the progress reports for the TA for each week we have worked on.

+  How to test backend:
+  1. Set up JDK on computer
+  2. Run "mvn -B package --file pom.xml" in backend folder from Command Prompt

+  How to test frontend:
+  1. Run "npm install" in frontend folder from Command Prompt
+  2. Run "npm install expo" in frontend folder from Command Prompt
+  3. Run "npm test" in frontend folder from Command Prompt